Business Travel Trends 2025: What to Expect

 What is the biggest shift in the purpose of trips?

-Are sustainability goals actually impacting travel plans?
+Are sustainability goals impacting travel plans?

 What role is AI playing in trip planning?